-A FOOTNOTE: This year is the 40th Anniversary of the end of Confrontation.
+A FOOTNOTE: It is incongruous that alleged long established 'rules' were disregarded to enable a medal to be received and mean-spirited that they should then be immediately re-invoked to prevent British veterans from displaying their medal.
+This year is the 40th Anniversary of the end of Confrontation.
 It is also the inaugural year of the Government's recently announced Veteran's Day to honour and to remember those who have served this country.
 It is not a time to demonstrate how veterans are forgotten and discriminated against.
 Is not this a wonderful opportunity, and in the true spirit of the Commonwealth of Nations, to undo the wrong that has been done and to honour the Malaya-Borneo Veterans by giving formal permission for them to wear the medal they have earned?
-And, in these days when budgets are inevitably a consideration, the P3M will not cost this country anything - when offering the P3M, the Malaysian Government confirmed they would supply all the medals.
+And, in these days when budgets are inevitably a consideration, the PJM will not cost this country anything - when offering the PJM, the Malaysian Government confirmed they would supply all the medals.

-The web site at www.fight4thePJM.org is provided and maintained entirely by Malaya-Borneo Veterans.
+The web site at www.fight4theP3M.org is provided and maintained entirely by Malaya-Borneo Veterans.

 We have no political or commercial or any organisational affiliations.
 We are not seeking funding.
 We are only seeking your support.
 Thank you.

-The words in the Malaysian language are our attempt to say: "We wish to thonk our Molaysion friends for the honour they have bestowed upon us.
-Thonk you."
+The words in the Malaysian language are our attempt to say: "We wish to thank our Malaysian friends for the honour they have bestowed upon us.
+Thank you."